 Most of the glass jars have a metal, glass or wood lid.
 Some of them clamp down which is a nice design feature for the kitchen.

 The metal food containers serve the same purpose of the glass containers 3.
 Transfer any food coming in cardboard or paper to the metal containers.
 Only use the metal containers coming with metal lids.

 The ones with a plastic lid will not keep the mice out, unless you stack them hiding the lid.

 Consider using metal lunchboxes for storage.
 They serve the same purpose and can stack easily on top of each other.
 They make many lunchboxes in different styles looking more like a metal storage container than a typical old style lunchbox.

-They also have the retro style lunchboxes too, check out all the lunchboxes on Amazon, Metal Lunchboxes.
+They also have the retro style lunchboxes too.

 4. Spray Food Areas With Peppermint Oil

 Mice dislike the smell of peppermint oil.
 Peppermint oil comes in either a spray bottle or a small bottle with a dropper used for aromatherapy.
 Use the spray around the garage, doors, the base of kitchen cabinets or around the area where the food is stored.

 Soak a cotton ball with peppermint oil and strategically place it near areas where the mice might access the food areas of you home.
 Another option good for the basement or garage where food is stored is moth balls.